2-con/PyNet/README.md

 ## NetFlash API

-The second API of PyNet, this time built around the JAX ecosystem, leveraging parralelized JNP operations and JIT-compiled systems to boost calculations up to 5x the speed thanks to JAX's XLA compiler.
+The second API of PyNet, this time built around the JAX ecosystem, leveraging parralelized JNP operations and JIT-compiled systems to boost calculations up to 5x the speed thanks to the XLA compiler.
+Everything is designed to be modular, so a custom layer can be passed into the sequential class as long as it adheres to NetFlash spesifications.
+More information on the documentation.

+**Default NetFlash Features:**
+  - Dense
+  - Flatten

 ## PyNet Alpha